-The Sony Ericsson Z101 mobile phone first introduced the concept of the front-facing camera.
+The Sony Ericsson Z101 mobile phone first introduces the concept of the front-facing camera.

 Museum Selfie Day Activities